Tonyslogic/comparetout-doc/README.md

 ![InverterOperations](./images/InverterOperations.png)
 ![Add](./images/AddFAB.png)

 Multiple hybrid string inverters are quite tricky in the real world.
-Please get professional advise before have more than one inverter attached to you home.
+Please get professional advice before having more than one inverter attached to you home.

 #### Solar Panels
 Solar panels are connected to inveter ports (MPPT -- Maximum Power Point Tracking).
 To distinguish different strings a name is needed.
 The number of panels in a string and the maximim power output is needed.
 When a panel (string) is fully configured the monthly generation is shown at the bottom of the screen.